-It is generally the small issues which may damage your consumer credit.
-Check your income source, credit worthiness, together with rent history which may show up on a credit score.
+It is generally the small issues that may damage your consumer credit.
+Check your income source, creditworthiness, together with rent history which may show up on a credit score.
 Get everything taken care of and work towards a spotless record.

 - Credit ratings

-In 2016, a FICO score of 620 or better is required for the 3.5% down payment with the FHA.
-If you have had a bankruptcy or foreclosure, you will have to have maintained a perfect credit score since then (4 years and 5 years respectively) regardless of recent credit worthiness.
+In 2023, a FICO score of 600 or better is required for the 3.5% down payment with the FHA.
+If you have had a bankruptcy or foreclosure, you will have to have maintained a perfect credit score since then (4 years and 5 years respectively) regardless of recent creditworthiness.

 FHA Mortgage Application:

-- Complete the short Information request for at www.FhaMortgageSource.com that lets us know what you have and just what you need.
+- Complete the short Information request form on this page to get started.
 It will permit the FHA mortgage professional to call you to discuss your primary goal.
-Afterwards a full mortgage application will be completed that details everything about you, the borrower, which is used for determining whether you are qualified for a mortgage loan or otherwise.
+Afterward, a full mortgage application will be completed that details everything about you, the borrower, which is used for determining whether you are qualified for a mortgage loan or otherwise.
 The interest rate and terms of the loan will also be identified largely by the data in your loan application form, credit scores, etc.

-- In the event the application is pre-approved, you will get the disclosure records that are essentially initial loan documents which have all the minute details in connection with terms and conditions, loan rates, cost and installment payments of the home loan.
+- In the event the application is pre-approved, you will get the disclosure records which are essentially initial loan documents that have all the minute details in connection with terms and conditions, loan rates, cost and installment payments of the home loan.

 - The processor double checks all validating papers and may request absent documentation from the borrower if needed.

 - When completed, the documents are sent to the underwriter.